SethVandebrooke/SUM/README.md

  - SUM user data persists across multiple pages.
  - SUM redirects to the login page if the user isn't logged in, but only when you want it to.

-Why use SUM?
+Why should I use it?
  1. Because it SUMs up user management for your prototypes, so that it is ACTUALLY worth it to add behavior to a prototype you're probably going to through away.
  2. OR maybe you're making an offline application that just needs to handle user prefereces.
+Better yet, you already made your offline application and you simply want multi user functionality without making entire backend!
- 3. Better yet, you already made your offline application and you simply want multi user functionality without making entire backend!
+ 3. It integrates with whatever MVC or MVVM library you use!

 # Getting Started